-Where capital expenditure has been incurred without a resource to pay for it i.e. when proposed to be paid for by borrowing, this will increase what is termed the Council's Capital Financing Requirement (CFR) which is the Council's underlying need to borrow.
-The Council is required to make a prudent provision for the repayment of historic capital expenditure from its revenue budget in line with its agreed policy.
-This reduces the CFR.
+Where capital expenditure has been incurred without a resource to pay for it i.e. when proposed to be paid for by borrowing, this will increase what is termed the Council's Capital Financing Requirement (CFR) which is our underlying need to borrow.
+We are required to make a prudent annual provision for the repayment of historic capital expenditure from its revenue budget in line with our agreed policy.
+This annual provision reduces the CFR, just as new spend financed from borrowing increases it.

-Future projections of the CFR based on the Capital investment programme and resources deemed available to fund it are shown in the table below.
+Future projections of the CFR based on the capital investment programme and resources deemed available to fund it are shown in the table below.
 Forecasts are subject to the timing of capital expenditure and receipt of funding sources.